The FiLiA Prize

 for Emerging Female Artists

 In 2017, FiLiA introduced a prestigious new annual award in the arts.
-The Emerging Female Artists Prize, for young female-identifying artists working in the UK today, forms part of FiLiA's charitable mission to promote and support women in the arts.
+The Emerging Female Artists Prize, for young women artists working in the UK today, forms part of FiLiA's charitable mission to promote and support women in the arts.

-The Emerging Female Artists Prize reflects FiLiA’s mission to support the development of new female artists working in the UK today and provide them with a unique opportunity to gain exposure to a wide audience, as well as continued support from FiLia and its networks in the art world.
+The Emerging Female Artists Prize reflects FiLiA’s mission to support the development of new female artists working in the UK today and provide them with a unique opportunity to gain exposure to a wide audience, as well as continued support from FiLiA and its networks in the art world.

 The 2017 Prize offered:

 - Artwork exhibited at FiLiA conference and ticket to conference

 - Mentoring session with FiLiA's Artist-in-Residence

 The 2017 finalists

 Works were assessed on their aesthetics, originality, intent, technical skill, and meaningfulness.